 .
 It was soon after married to a British drinking song (the irony!) called To Anacreon in Heaven

-, arranged and possibly composed by Smith.
+, arranged and possibly composed by John Stafford Smith.

-From the time of its first publication, this song was considered by many in and out of power as an inspiring song that should be the national anthem of the United States of America.
+From the time of its first publication, this piece was considered by many in and out of power as an inspiring song that should be the national anthem of the United States of America.
 It was accepted as such by public demand for the next century or so, but there is one stirring event that codified its place in American history.
 It was during the World Series of Baseball in 1917 that the piece was sung in honor of the brave armed forces who had recently gone over to Europe to fight in the Great War.
-This performance so moved everyone in attendance that it was repeated for every game thereafter, and by the end of the following season had become a staple at baseball games.
+This performance so moved everyone in attendance that it was repeated for every game thereafter, and by the end of the following season had become a staple at baseball games all around the United States.
 Finally, on March 3, 1931, the American Congress voted the tune as the national anthem, over 116 years after it was first composed.

 From a personal standpoint, and the views of many others who have made their opinions known over the years, there are more prudent choices than a song about the violence of war which ends with a question mark and is set to a melody meant for consuming alcohol that would better serve as both a singable and laudable representation of the United States of America.
 However, since both America the Beautiful and God Bless America refer to God in the lyrics, they have often been struck down as "unconstitutional".
 By this logic, the Constitution of the United States is also in itself "unconstitutional."
 Even the Star Spangled Banner has "In God we will trust" in the lyrics.
 Still, there is something inspiring about the general sentiment of The Star Spangled Banner and its reference to a turning point in American history.
 Perhaps in the future, keener minds may see it from a more logical perspective.
 In light of recent national tragedies, baseball is again leading the way by replacing Take Me Out to the Ball Game with God Bless America in the seventh inning stretch, giving Banner a run for its money.
 Even members of the American Congress chose this piece over the anthem during a spontaneous performance while addressing the aftermath of the tragic incidents of 2001.
 While my performance is not so radical as that of the legendary Jimmy Hendrix at the conclusion of Woodstock in August 1969 or the many that have tried to contemporize it in varying public venues, it is a concert arrangement that initially echoes the simplicity of the original tune, and later musically recounts the events that led to the inception of the lyrical content.
 Oh say, can you listen?